TylerP99/life-manager/README.md

 ## Optimizations
 This project has parts that build off of eachother.
 Tasks are the smallest building block of the project, being the core of habits, routines, and, by extension, goals.
 A habit is a single, repeating task.
 A goal is a set of tasks, habits and routines.
 This optimization comes from routines.
 A routine appears to be a set of recurring tasks, and this is how I programmed it my first run through.
 A routine got individual task information and made them repeat.
 This implementation ended up repeating quite a bit of code.
 In particular, I found myself repeating habit code over again for the recurring tasks.
 So, I modified my controllers for habits to have route independant habit modification functions.
 I then updated routines to take advantage of habits for repeating the tasks, rather than redoing it within routines.
 This also lowered the source of bugs to habits rather than both.

+I also do my best to limit database calls and use optimal algorithms when I can.

 ## Lessons Learned:
 This project allowed me to compound on skills I already had.